 Further, TRIP is expanding the functionality of its mobile site and app, both of which should help the firm gain traction with millennials.
 With the firm about to turn a corner, now would be a great time to add the stock to your long-term portfolio.

-Looking toward future growth, CVX is expecting to see its production rise to nearly 3 million barrels per day over the next 10 years.
+Looking toward future growth, CVX is expecting to see its production rise to nearly three million barrels per day over the next 10 years.
 That figure takes into account Chevron’s anticipated shale and capital projects as well as the firm’s cost-cutting measures, which significantly reduced the firm’s exploration potential.
-However, Chevron has two major projects coming online, Wheatstone and Gorgon, which are seen increasing the firm’s output by hundreds of thousands of barrels per day.

-FB has also been developing new payments platforms, which would allow businesses to charge for services they offer via Facebook.
+FB has also developed payment platforms, which would allow businesses to charge for services they offer via Facebook.

 Not only would that make Facebook’s advertising business all the more profitable, because advertisements could more easily be converted into sales, but it would open up a new revenue stream for FB if the firm collects a fee for processing.